-Halton Hills, ON – In anticipation of the cold weather season, municipal staff have been busy preparing for snow with vehicle testing, employee training and ensuring adequate salt and sand supplies to maintain the roads.
+HALTON HILLS, ON – The long dark days mark the cold weather season as municipal staff prepare for snow with vehicle testing, employee training and stockpiling salt and sand to maintain roads and sidewalks.

 The Town of Halton Hills, with a population of approximately 60,000, consists of two urban centres, Georgetown and Acton, the Halton Hills Premier Gateway employment area, three hamlets – Glen Williams, Stewarttown and Norval – and several smaller settlements.
 Halton Hills has long been recognized for its natural beauty, active agricultural community, high quality of life and proximity to major centres, including Brampton, Mississauga and Toronto.
 The Town is ranked as one of the top small communities in Canada by a national magazine.